-We are Matt and Paige, an adventurous couple from the UK.
-Before setting off on our adventure Matt was a driver who had previously left the Army, and I (Paige) was working as a Graphic Designer.
+Matt and Paige, an adventurous couple from the UK… Before setting off on their adventure “Living with the tide”, Matt was a driver who had previously left the Army, and I (Paige) was working as a Graphic Designer.

 Why did you chose to sail around the world?

 Whilst working our 9-5 jobs we would go on adventures as much as possible.
 Each weekend we would climb mountains or canoe rivers and we did lots of wild camping.
 In 2016 we decided to take a 2 week hike across the Scottish Highlands, from Mallaig to Aberdeen.
 Once completed we decided that we really wanted to see more of the world, and so started to look at ways in which we could travel.

 Originally we looked at camper vans to explore Europe, but after further research we decided that sailing would allow us to travel further, giving us more options.
 Matt has sailed since he was three years old, and his father owned his own yacht (a Bavaria 40) which we used to sail around England on whenever we got time off work.
 I guess the real reason we decided to travel was to see the world and experience new cultures and people.

 There’s a saying that goes something like “The World Is a Book and Those Who Do Not Travel Read Only One Page”, and I truly believe in this.